ptr727/PlexCleaner/README.md

 ## Custom FFmpeg and HandBrake CLI Parameters

-The `ConvertOptions:FfMpegOptions` and `ConvertOptions:HandBrakeOptions` allows for custom CLI parameters to be used during processing.
+The `ConvertOptions:FfMpegOptions` and `ConvertOptions:HandBrakeOptions` settings allows for custom CLI parameters to be used during processing.

-Note that the hardware assisted encoding options are operating system, hardware, and tool version specific, e.g. see the [Jellyfin](https://jellyfin.org/docs/general/administration/hardware-acceleration/) documentation.
+Note that hardware assisted encoding options are operating system, hardware, and tool version specific, e.g. see the [Jellyfin](https://jellyfin.org/docs/general/administration/hardware-acceleration/) documentation.
-Listed examples are from documentation and minimal testing with Intel QuickSync on Windows only.
+Listed example configurations are from documentation and based on minimal testing with Intel QuickSync on Windows only.
 Please discuss and post working configurations in [Discussions](https://github.com/ptr727/PlexCleaner/discussions).

 ### FFmpeg Options